Etskh/Jotun/README.md

 ##Core
 I've been working on this core library for some time.
 Most of the cooler stuff in there (like aligned, templatised strings) is hidden away basically without comments… but I hope to rectify that soon.

+##Naming
+The project is named after something that sounded cool, I'll be perfectly honest.
+The fact is frost giants are awesome, and vikings were totally wicked.
+The first incarnation is obviously named Ymir.